ThomasRohde/archi-scripts/README.md

 - Archi (latest version recommended)
 - jArchi plugin installed and activated in Archi
-- Node.js and npm (for managing dependencies)
+- Node.js and npm (for managing dependencies and building the logger)
+- Ollama (for AI-powered scripts)

 ## Installation